lucas874/machines/machine-check/README.md

 This library allows you to check whether the machines you implement with [machine-runner](https://www.npmjs.com/package/@actyx/machine-runner) comply with a correct overall swarm behaviour.
 Before we dive into how to use it, we need to quickly establish some notation.

+The library also offers functionality supporting *swarm composition*.
+A description of this use of the library is given in [here](https://github.com/lucas874/machines/tree/update-packages/machine-runner#composing-swarms).

 ## Swarm Protocols

 Just like the workflow diagrams you put on a whiteboard to discuss how your product should work, we describe swarm behaviour in terms of a [_state machine_](https://en.wikipedia.org/wiki/Finite-state_machine).